 Fill your heart with the corn so it's firm but not too hard.
 Neatly hand stitch the opening closed and you're done!
 The hand warmers look so cute in a bowl on the counter and it's convenient to grab two, pop them in the microwave to heat them, and head down to the barn.

 To use: Microwave your hand warmers for 40 seconds each (or 60 seconds for a pair).
+You can also toss them in the dryer for a few minutes.
 They should stay warm for half an hour or longer.
 That makes for nice toasty hands!
-Slip one into the jacket pocket of your significant other as you head out the door for a sweet surprise.
+As a sweet surprise, slip one into the jacket pocket of your significant other as you both head out the door.

 - Felt in pastel colors to mimic conversation hearts (pink, purple, green, yellow, white, etc)